“Is this a good time to get in to the Market?”

 Don’t time the market.

-Stay invested at all times.
+And stay invested at all times.

 We do not provide legal or tax advice.
 Readers should consult their own legal or tax advisor.
 There is no guarantee investment strategies will be successful.
 Investing involves risks, including possible loss of principal.
 There is always the risk that an investor may lose money.
 A long-term investment approach cannot guarantee a profit.
 Investors should talk to their financial advisor prior to making any investment decision.
 This information is intended for educational purposes, and it is not to be construed as an offer, solicitation, recommendation, or endorsement of any particular security, products, or services.
+You cannot invest in the S&P 500 index.
+You have to invest through an S&P 500 index fund instead.
+Above examples do not take into effects of income tax.